 Supported Operating Systems

-iSpy currently works on Windows based PCs only (both x86 and 64 bit versions). iSpy has been tested on Windows XP, Windows Vista, Windows 7, 8 and 10 but may work on other Windows variants that support the .Net v4 Framework.
+iSpy currently works on Windows based PCs only (both x86 and 64 bit versions). iSpy has been tested on Windows 7, 8 and 10 but may work on other Windows variants that support the .Net v4 Framework.